bra1nDump/ai-task-vscode/documents/backlog.md

 # Next milestones

-- Deliver a good demo for the Hecker news crowd
+- Deliver a good demo for the Hecker news crowd (Tuesday morning is the deadline)

 ## Next up:

-- Stabilized error research functionality
-- Improve error handling when keys are wrong or limit is reached
-  - getting the next chunk from the stream fails: I anticipate this will be difficult because of using async a troubles
-  - When .next() fails we can either return in err1r to avoid throwing in the fore loop.
-But then we will need to handle the errors in every single for loop iteration.
-  - I think it's a good idea to do this on the top level, where we would communicate the error to the user.
-We can then simply not run the lower level for loops if there is an error.
-    - The upside of passing the stream to the lower level is that we can create local state for these lower level functions.
-For example highlighting a range.
-    - Still what we can do is it transformed the stream to simply terminate once an error during streaming is encountered.
-    - Let's write some tests to see how it would work

-- Old multi file editing is too broken so let's just focus on question answering with context for now
-  - But it is required for the demo to work and to end so let's keep it for now

-- Currently we handle stream creation airs and airs within the stream separately
-  - This is good because those errors are generally different, and we expect majority of the time the air will happen on stream creation
-  - We still need to handle stream ending correctly or incorrectly, and having separate air handling for that
-  - I'm wondering if we can merge the two together and have a single error handling mechanism for both cases
-    - For example when the stream creation fails, we can return a single item in the stream which would be of type 'failedToStartStream' or something like that
-    - This actually seems hacky, as for example we will not have an aboard controller from the stream, so do we need to create a fake one?
-Merging to failure modes that are different seems like a bad idea

-- Create a custom language that will extend markdown so it can be used in notebook cells to create runnable markdown cells.
-Currently if you have a markdown cell it it is not runnable.
-  - Alternatively create a new editor based chat interface
+- Return OpenAI from activate so error extension can use it

 - Show walkthrough after installing the extension (implement, but don't enable yet, so if (false) hack to disable it)
-- Add a dedicated activity bar icon for the extension so it has an easy place to access
-  - Add a button to create a new notebook

-- think how things can be better scoped to a session - see some hacks I added to clean up the maps of edits / cell outputs in closing session
 - ... clenup hacks produced while getting notebooks to work.
 Lets plan this one out before we do it.
 For now lets just document some ideas on how to improve the situation

-- Explore during the walkthrough creating a sample project in system temp folder and opening it in vscode as a way to show the users how to use the extension's full power

-- Keep on the lookout for "Document closed error" - it keeps popping up during editing :D
+  - Extract common context enrichment pieces into a separate function
+  - Extract a single user message creation based on context manager contents

+# Later
+- think how things can be better scoped to a session - see some hacks I added to clean up the maps of edits / cell outputs in closing session
+- Create a custom language that will extend markdown so it can be used in notebook cells to create runnable markdown cells.
+Currently if you have a markdown cell it it is not runnable.
+  - Alternatively create a new editor based chat interface

 - review how chat history is submitted and improve it.
 Currently the model gets super confused
   - Probably want to split into separate messages
   - Imrpove the "from inline command"
   - Don't submit last assistant output if its last - we are re-running the last command

-## Later
 - When context is large its a good idea to give the cursor as input so the model is grounded on the right task more likely
 - make a @task-inline mode that simply prints to the cursor without the multi file complex prompt
 - Maybe we should only give line number for ambigous things like empty lines or lines with duplicates in the file?
 Or just tough lines like { etc?
 We can add a comment to the line that will tell what the line roughly is // start of anonymous function?